A non-abelian conjecture of Tate-Shafarevich type for hyperbolic curves: The unipotent Albanese map and local height on elliptic curves

-at the level of $p$-adic cocycles.
-One last modification is that this calculation has produced the class which we need to shift back to $H^1(G_v, \pip)$ to get the class $i(2x)$.
-For this, we need to compose with the class of
+\ssegment{d18}{} One last modification is that this calculation has produced the class which we need to shift back to $H^1(G_v, \pip)$ to get the class $\hat j(2x)$.
+For this, we need to compose with the class of $\pip(b,2b).$ We claim that this $\pip(b)$-torsor corresponds to the cohomology class $k(2)$, where $k$ denotes the profinite abelian Kummer map